Danny-Dasilva/CycleTLS/README.md

 # CycleTLS

+Currently in Active development

+todo:
+- [X] fix TS api
-todo: redo-socket request api and bugfixes for error (wrong https proxy, incorrect JA3 and so on)
+- [ ] redo-socket request api in go
+- [ ] bugfixes for error (wrong https proxy, incorrect JA3 and so on)
+- [ ] state checks for golang
+- [ ] concurrency and speedtests

 ### Setup